chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 Now that we have our system up and running.
 Let's play.

 Notes:
-- talk to any llm
-- talk like a pirate
+- talk like a pirate - show you just how much control you have
 - prompting strategies
   - short first response THEN tell me more - prompting strategies
   - conversations ?? - up arrow